linuxpiper/ansible-arch-setup/README.md

 You absolutely should review all of the vars config file and modify it to your liking, however changing the `username` variable to match the username you are running this project for is the minimum you need to do.

+If you want to use your own dotfiles, change the `dotfiles.url` value in the same config file to point to a git repo of your choosing.

 ### Step 5: Run the Playbook
 While in the `roles` directory, execute: